-- 1 What can we learn from Esther's example and her approach to the king? - 2 Who has power in this story?
-What type of power was it? - 3 Whose voice is being lost or not heard in your community?
-Women, people living with disabilities? - 4 What practical action can be taken to ensure they are included?
+- 1. What can we learn from Esther's example and her approach to the King? - 2.
+Who has power in this story?
+What type of power was it? - 3.
+Whose voice is being lost or not heard in your community?
+Women, people living with disabilities? - 4.
+What can be practically done to ensure they are included?